-The day of the wedding arrived, all the guests you planned to have with you, are not here because of COVID-19.
-Only your closest family and friends are with you.
-This is not how you envisioned your day.
-And yet, there is something intimate and very emotional in the atmosphere.
+The day of the wedding arrived, after weeks and months of planning and preparations.
+The atmosphere is emotional and charged.
 You step towards the Huppah, raise your eyes and see above you your personal Huppah, with your names and blessings of your loved ones.
 You're home.
 May the ceremony begin.

 I make textile art.
 Art to display on walls, to use in synagogues, and art for weddings.
 More precisely, for the Jewish wedding ceremony.

 I make unique and meaningful huppot.
 The variety of techniques, materials and text on the huppah ensures that no two huppot are alike.
 This personal huppah will add to the singular experience of your ceremony.

 If you want a personal or family huppah - you came to the right place.